Lights Out Frequently Asked Questions:

 Light pollution isn’t the only threat to birds.
 Birds don’t understand the concept of glass as an invisible barrier that can also be a mirror.
 They take what they see literally: Glass appears habitat they can fly into, whether that habitat is reflected or visible through glass.
 The American Bird Conservancy has developed a suite of resources to reduce glass collisions by creating bird friendly buildings.
 Check out the resources here.

 Are there recognition opportunities for participating in Lights Out?
 How do I share Lights Out efforts?

 - Take Texas Conservation Alliance’s Light Out for Wildlife Certification pledge to show your commitment to go Lights Out!

-- On social media and if you’re a business, on your website: Share your success and influence others to make a positive change for wildlife and energy efficiency – check out this social media toolkit that includes easy copy/paste templates.
+- On social media and if you’re a business, on your website: Share your success and influence others to make a positive change for wildlife and energy efficiency.

 - If you’re a business, in the press: Tell a reporter!
 As a leading establishment in your community, your commitment to go lights out to save birds is newsworthy.
 Push the news out to local and regional media channels.

 - If a company is seeking a deeper level of recognition, via a write-up, Texan by Nature can recognize companies through their Texan by Nature Certification program.
 Certified projects are highlighted on TxN website via a mini case study webpage and on TxN social media channels, newsletter, etc.

 If I’m a building owner or a business, how can I engage employees and building tenants in Lights Out?